open-telemetry/oteps/text/entities/0256-entities-data-model.md

 Is the Type field part of the entity's identity together with the Id field?

-For example let's assume we have a Host and an Otel Collector running on the Host.
+For example let's assume we have a Host and an OTel Collector running on the Host.
 The Host's Id will contain one attribute: `host.id`, and the Type of the entity will be "host".
 The Collector technically speaking can be also identified by one attribute `host.id` and the Type of the entity will be "otel.collector".
 This only works if we